HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 The central point of the vault is to **link maximally** between notes.
 This greatly increases the discoverability of your notes.
 So, seriously: For every paper you read and want to refer in your notes, create a note, link to it.
 For every concept you want to discuss, link to it with `[[convex set]]`, even if you never create that note yet.
 Link everything!
-Linking greatly pays off because you can use [Backlinks](https://help.obsidian.md/plugins/backlinks) to discover related notes and find (or more likely, rediscover) connections between your ideas and understanding.
+Linking greatly pays off because you can use [Backlinks](https://help.obsidian.md/plugins/backlinks) to (re)discover related notes and connections between your ideas and understanding.

-I only use tags to indicate note types, but never for anything semantic.
-I do not use any folder structure.
-Folders are strictly hierarchical, and creates walls between ideas.
+I only use tags to indicate note types.
+I do not use any folder structure, all notes are in the top-level directory.
+Folders are strictly hierarchical, and create walls between ideas.
 Furthermore, it is not worth the effort when you are already using links to structure your vault.

 # Types of notes
 Next, I'll go in more detail for each type of note and how I link them together.
 For each, I will provide an example from the [template on Github](https://github.com/HEmile/academic-obsidian).